British Rail Class 43 (HST): Operations

 After the privatisation of British Rail the HST sets continued to be used.
-193 of the 197 locomotives built remain in service.
-The four units that were not in service, 43173, 43011, 43019 and 43140, were written off by fatal rail accidents in 1997, 1999, 2004 and 2020 respectively.
+193 of the 197 locomotives built remained in service, five power cars, 43173, 43011, 43019, 43140 and 43030, having been written off by fatal rail accidents in 1997, 1999, 2004 and 2020 respectively.

+In 2018-19, Great Western Railway and London North Eastern Railway replaced their HST-worked services with ones operated by //.
+LNER retained none of its HSTs; GWR retained 24 power cars to form 11 four-carriage formations known as "Castle Class" sets for use on local services between Cardiff and Penzance, which had not been worked by HSTs before.

-All HSTs operating with Great Western Railway (GWR), London North Eastern Railway were replaced by Class 800/801/802s in 2018/2019.
-Twenty-seven sets each with four or five carriages moved from Great Western Railway to Abellio ScotRail and be refurbished with controlled emission tanks and plug automatic doors.
-They will operate on services from Edinburgh and Glasgow to Aberdeen and Inverness.
+Twenty-seven sets each with four or five carriages moved from Great Western Railway to Abellio ScotRail and were refurbished with controlled emission tanks and plug automatic doors.
+These operate on services between either Edinburgh or Glasgow and either Aberdeen or Inverness.
 The first two were delivered to Craigentinny TMD for crew training in September 2017.
 The first entered service in October 2018.

-GWR retained 24 power cars to form 11 four-carriage formations known as "Castle Class" sets for use on local services between Cardiff and Penzance.

 Future

 GB Railfreight have expressed interest in the possibility of converting displaced HST sets for use carrying parcels and other mail.

 In 2021, RailAdventure acquired the six 43/4 power cars, plus an additional two for spares, for use on stock movements as part of its entrance into the UK market through the acquisition of Hanson and Hall Rail Services.
-Two were exported to Germany in September 2021.
+Two were moved to Germany for display at a trade show in September 2021.
+They returned in November 2021.

-On 25 November 2022, GWR announced they would be retiring their ‘Castle’ fleet.
+On 25 November 2022, GWR announced it would be retiring their 'Castle' fleet.
 The withdrawals are expected to take place over a two-year period.

+In early August 2023, three power cars and 11 Mark 3 coaches were exported to Mexico for use on the Tren Interoceánico.
+They arrived in early September 2023.

-Fleet
+Fleet details

-Summary

-Some of the Class 43 fleet are listed below.

-List

 Fortieth anniversary

 On 2 May 2016 an open day was held at Bristol St Philip's Marsh depot with a line up of Class 43s from each operator (except CrossCountry) to celebrate the HST's fortieth anniversary.
 Several locomotives and passenger trains also appeared, such as 150 247 and 166 214 both in their new GWR liveries, 158 798 in its Springboard Opportunity Group livery and the prototype Class 41 HST.
 At the event, power car 43002 (Numbered 253 001 as a Diesel Multiple Unit) was unveiled in original Intercity 125 livery, and named Sir Kenneth Grange after the Class 43's bodyshell designer.
 On 2 October 2016, power car 43185 was unveiled in InterCity Swallow livery.
-Both were operated by Great Western Railway (First Great Western) and 43002 is now preserved.
+Both were operated by Great Western Railway (First Great Western) and 43002 is now preserved, Residing at the National Railway Museum at York.

 Accidents

-There have also been four serious incidents involving Class 43s; these accidents resulted in four power cars being written off.
+There have also been four serious incidents involving Class 43s; these accidents resulted in five power cars being written off.